nitrogen/nitrogen_core/doc/org-mode/README.markdown

 * Email integration
 * Reverse Proxy configuration
 * Working with HTML5 Canvas
-* Builing a sample app that does something from the ground up
+* Building a sample app that does something from the ground up
+* Building a template/social router module (for loading templates or functions based on target module exported functions)

 ## Other things that are worth doing with documentation